SwanseaUniversityDataScience/ImPART_Target_Trial/README.md

 <sup>3</sup> Division of Population Medicine, Cardiff University <br>
 <sup>4</sup> Nuffield Department of Primary Care Health Sciences, Oxford University <br>
 <sup>5</sup> Centre for Trials Research, Cardiff University <br>

-A retrospective cohort study designed using the Comparative Effectiveness Research Based on Observational Data to Emulate a Target Trial (CERBOT) tool, to emulate a pragmatic clinical trial assessing the effect of prophylactic antibiotic initiation versus usual care on subsequent antibiotic resistance.

-The objective of this research is to estimate the effect of prophylactic antibiotic use on antibiotic resistance in women with recurrent urinary tract infections (rUTIs).

 #### Corresponding Author